justinjordan1/Jostins-programming-language/my language/README.md

-# Welcome to the ___ language!
+# Welcome to the C10H15N language!

-Created in Spring 2023 by Justin Jordan at the Westminster Schools of atlanta Georgia
+Created in Spring 2023 by Justin Jordan at the Westminster Schools of Atlanta, Georgia